 Note: The original publishing date for this article is Feb.
 7 2009

 Learn more about the science and myths of this global warming event:

 Based on Coleman’s arguments he claims global warming is a hoax, bad science, hi-jacking public policy, no joke, and of course, the greatest scam in history.
 He uses no science in his argument.
 It seems he just wants you to believe him?

-Note: All rebuttal comments (text bold blue) and reference links are indented from left margin.
+Note: All rebuttal comments and reference links are indented from left margin like this one.

 By John Coleman

 The key players are now all in place in Washington and in state governments across America to officially label carbon dioxide as a pollutant and enact laws that tax we citizens for our carbon footprints.

 From a Centrist perspective we are recommending the tax be point of origin, or point of import.
 As far as Carbon Dioxide being a pollutant Webster is a good source on definitions:

 Only two details stand in the way, the faltering economic times and a dramatic turn toward a colder climate.

 Two problems here: